Microsoft Network Administrator

 (Costs are estimated and are subject to change.)

 Graduates of the Microsoft Network Administrator certificate program are prepared for entry-level computer networking positions.
-As a computer service technician you would install, maintain and repair computer systems and equipment.
+As a computer service technician you would design, install, maintain and repair computer systems and equipment.
 Instruction and practical application of learned skills provide a broad occupational background which appeals to prospective employers.